earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/course-overview/2017-01-01-course-home.md

 </div>
 <!-- an overview module specifies the overview content for the course including syllabus and any assignments  module-type: 'session' specified a week or a particular set of content surrounding a topic - eg internship seminar, etc -->

-Earth analytics is an advanced, multidisciplinary course will address major questions in Earth science and teach students to use the analytical tools necessary to undertake exploration of heterogeneous ‘big scientific data’.
+Earth analytics is an advanced, multidisciplinary course that addresses major questions in Earth science and teaches students to use the analytical tools necessary to undertake exploration of heterogeneous ‘big scientific data’.
 This course is designed for upper level (junior / senior level) undergraduate students and graduate students.